'Heaviest hail in 20 years': Orchard owners fear for Hawke's Bay stonefruit after storm

 Hail also blew some blossom flowers "clean off", he said.

-"We had rock n roll weather.
-If this happened in two weeks time it would be devastating.
+"We had rock'n roll weather.
+If this happened in two weeks' time it would be devastating.

 He said they had been advised to use fungicide for the time being to stop potential infection.

-Chief executive officer of New Zealand Apple & Pears Allan Pollard said early varieties of pip fruit could have been affected by the sustained hail on Tuesday.
+Chief executive of New Zealand Apple & Pears Allan Pollard said early varieties of pip fruit could have been affected by the sustained hail on Tuesday.

 "It's a bit early to tell.